nicklockwood/StandardPaths/README.md

 iOS and the Mac App Store place quite strict conditions on where files should be stored, but it's not always clear where the right place is.
 As of iOS 5 and iOS 5.0.1 it's even more complex because of the need to ensure that certain files aren't backed up to iCloud or aren't wiped out when the device gets full.

-StandardPaths provides a simple set of NSFileManager extension methods to access these folders in a clear and consistent way, and abstracts the complexities of applying the `com.apple.MobileBackup` attribute.
+StandardPaths provides a simple set of NSFileManager extension methods to access these folders in a clear and consistent way, and abstracts the complexities of applying the mobile backup attribute to disable iCloud backup on iOS 5 and above.

 Supported OS & SDK Versions